getodk/docs/docs/entities-intro.rst

 Why can't I just flow data from one form to another form?
 ---------------------------------------------------------
-TODO: focus on list of last state

-While flowing data between forms is intuitive and works really well for workflows with a baseline and one or more independent follow-ups, it can become difficult to use for more complex workflows that involve multiple steps.
-For example, imagine that you want to represent a workflow in which a tree disease is reported and then the tree is visited multiple times by different people for treatment until the disease is resolved.
-If you wanted a form to show the tree's current status, you would need to look up that status in the latest submission made about that tree that includes a status update.
-That involves writing an expression that joins submissions across multiple forms and means that those submissions need to be available on all devices.

-Let's say you want to add a new form to the tree workflow and that this form needs to consider the status of trees.
-In a world where data flows directly from one form to another, you have to be careful to connect every single form that may capture status information to this new form (alternately you could make sure all submissions about a tree has a status but that also has downsides).
-If you forget one, your form will appear to work but may use the wrong status.

-We believe that Entities is more intuitive for complex workflows and helps avoid these kinds of mistakes while encouraging small, single-action forms.
-Entities also makes it relatively straightforward to build ways to select survey subjects or show lists and summaries of all survey subjects.
-These are common needs that are harder to satisfy with a form-to-form model.

-With Entities, you can update the Entity's status with each related submission and access the status directly.
-Only the latest status of the Entity needs to be communicated to devices.
-If you prefer having the full history like you would with form submission data being flowed between forms, you can use a ``tree_visits`` Entity List that you add to rather than a ``trees`` Entity List in which you make updates.
-The additional Entity List provides more flexibility in how you support your workflow needs.
+We have added the Entity concept instead of letting data flow directly between forms because it adds more flexibility.
+In particular, it's common to have a workflow centered around a thing with a status that determines what needs to be done with that thing.
+Having an Entity representation with one or more properties that represent its status means it's straightforward to have multiple forms that can update that status and to show a list of Entities with the latest status information.

-In many contexts, the information that needs to be shared between forms is minimal, sometimes only an ID and label are needed.
+In many contexts, the information that needs to be shared between forms is minimal and sometimes as little as an ID and label are enough.
 Sometimes the subjects of a workflow are known ahead of time, either from a prior ODK form or some other system.
-Entities makes both of these cases straightforward and intuitive to represent.
+Entities makes both of these cases straightforward to represent.

+If your workflow requires accessing all captured data about an Entity, directly flowing data between forms would likely have worked well.
+You can achieve something similar with Entities by creating an Entity List that represents encounters with the Entity.
+For example, let's say that you have trees that you want to evaluate over time.
+You could have a ``trees`` Entity List that includes fixed properties of the trees: their location, their species, etc. Then you could have a second Entity List called ``tree_measurements`` that includes a property that represents a link back to a ``tree`` Entity as well as any measurements made during a new encounter.

 Limitations
 ===========